umarhassan-mitodl/15.960-fall-2017/content/pages/overview.md

 Prerequisites
 -------------

 No prerequisites.
 Permission of the instructor is required for enrollment.
-This course was limited to {{% resource_link "0f8ebbe1-a64a-4b5b-9304-e94d1565afc9" "Sloan Fellows MBA" %}} students.
+This course was limited to [Sloan Fellows MBA](http://mitsloan.mit.edu/fellows/) students.

 About the Course
 ----------------